 Ceiling paint is thicker than wall paint and less likely to drip or cause unsightly runs, which will be hard to fix.

 Wall paints tend to be thinner and with lower viscosity, whereas ceiling paints are designed to grip the surface.
+It might look like you used too much paint.

 The ceiling is as important as the walls or floor, so to make sure that it looks as good as the rest of your room, you should use the appropriate paint for your ceiling.